-In our previous article on direct response marketing we touched on the fact that this type of marketing uses very different copywriting techniques.
+We touch on the basics of emotional direct response copywriting in our article on direct response marketing.
+This type of marketing uses very different copywriting techniques.

-It uses copy which is designed to push the emotional hot buttons of the target audience.
+It uses copy which is designed to push the emotional hot buttons of their target audience.

 YOU CAN’T BORE PEOPLE INTO BUYING